melwin-dsouza/ticket-booking-app/booking-service/README.md

 ## RUNNING THE APPLICATIONS

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.melwin.ticketbooking.event.EventServiceApplication` class from your IDE.
+One way is to execute the `main` method in the `com.melwin.ticketbooking.booking.BookingServiceApplication` class from your IDE.

 Alternatively you can run the following command: